TheOdinProject/curriculum/foundations/installations/installations.md

 #### Step 2.1: Install VirtualBox

 Installing VirtualBox is very straightforward.
 It doesn’t require much technical knowledge and is the same process as installing any other program on your Windows computer.
 Double clicking the downloaded VirtualBox file will start the installation process.
-If you receive an error about needing Microsoft Visual C++ 2019 Redistributable Package, you can find it on [official Microsoft Learn page](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170#visual-studio-2015-2017-2019-and-2022).
+If you receive an error about needing Microsoft Visual C++ 2019 Redistributable Package, you can find it on the [official Microsoft Learn page](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170#visual-studio-2015-2017-2019-and-2022).
 You most likely want the version with `X64` Architecture (that means 64-bit) - download and install it then try installing VirtualBox again.

 During the installation, you’ll be presented with various options.
 We suggest dropping the Python Support as you don't need it by clicking on the drive icon with an arrow and choosing **Entire feature will be unavailable**: